sorilee/sorilee.github.io/_posts/notes/2020-06-07-propositional-resolution.md

 Similarly, this is called completeness in that the deductive apparatus is 'complete' with respect to the standard semantics.

-In general, logicians speak of soundness when a "syntactic" entailment relation implies a "semantic" entailment relation and, of completeness for the converse.
+In general, logicians speak of soundness when a syntactic entailment relation implies a semantic entailment relation and, of completeness for the converse.

 Propositional resolution, the subject of our discussions today, gives rise to another entailment relation of syntactic nature for propositional logic.
 It will be thus natural to ask whether it is also sound and complete with respect to the standard semantics.